EmoMixEmoMix/EmoMix/index.md

 ### Parallel Style Transfer
 In parallel style transfer, the synthesizer is given an audio clip matching the text it’s asked to synthesize (i.e. the reference and target text are the same).
+QI-TTS can successfully transfer correct intonation in reference audio while the vanilla GST sometimes failed even with question mark.

 <table>

     <tr>
 	<th> Reference/Target Text</th>
 	<th> Emotion </th>